tensorflow/tensorflow/tensorflow/docs_src/get_started/estimator.md

-# tf.contrib.learn Quickstart
+# tf.estimator Quickstart

-TensorFlow’s high-level machine learning API (tf.contrib.learn) makes it easy to configure, train, and evaluate a variety of machine learning models.
-In this tutorial, you’ll use tf.contrib.learn to construct a [neural network](https://en.wikipedia.org/wiki/Artificial_neural_network) classifier and train it on the
+TensorFlow’s high-level machine learning API (tf.estimator) makes it easy to configure, train, and evaluate a variety of machine learning models.
+In this tutorial, you’ll use tf.estimator to construct a [neural network](https://en.wikipedia.org/wiki/Artificial_neural_network) classifier and train it on the
 [Iris data set](https://en.wikipedia.org/wiki/Iris_flower_data_set) to